juren53/HST-Metadata/Docs/Offset-error-fix-process.md

 The following steps fix the offset errors and warning messages associated with JPEG image files reported by ExifTool and exiv2 metadata utilities.
 These steps outline how a program would automate the process and make the JPEG images viewable in the NARA Catalog.
+This process assumes that HSTL compressed JPEG images are intended for efficient Web access and the larger TIFF master files are off-line, available on request from HSTL A/V Archives.

-1. Remove all metadata tags in 'post-processed.jpg' file using FFmpeg
+1. Remove all metadata tags in 'post-processed.jpg' file using FFmpeg.
+Note: all EXIF and XMP meta will be available in the TIFF master file.
 ```
     ffmpeg -i {accession-no}.jpg output.jpg
 ```